betteromics/betteromics-examples/README.md

 # Betteromics
-Betteromics is an integrated data platform catering to the life sciences industry, offering a comprehensive solution for managing, analyzing, and visualizing multi-omics data.
-This platform centralizes data storage, thereby facilitating seamless collaboration and data sharing across cross-functional teams.
-It further offers a rich array of data management, analysis, and visualization tools, expediting the extraction of valuable insights from your data.
+Betteromics is an AI omics platform that facilitates seamless collaboration across cross-functional teams to expedite the extraction of valuable insights from your data.

 Within this repository, you will find resources and guidance that empower you to optimize your data analysis processes through the utilization of the Betteromics API.